anasaymana2024-coder/templete_1/README.md

 # templete_1
-I complete it with Osama Elzero Enginer in frontend roadmap playlist
+I complete it with Osama Elzero in frontend roadmap playlist